 .

-review of studies published last year in The Journal of the American Medical Association, which concluded that habitual coffee consumption was consistently associated with a lower risk of Type 2 diabetes.
+Among them is a systematic review of studies published last year in The Journal of the American Medical Association, which concluded that habitual coffee consumption was consistently associated with a lower risk of Type 2 diabetes.
 Exactly why is not known, but the authors offered several explanations.

 Coffee contains antioxidants that help control the cell damage that can contribute to the development of the disease.
 It is also a source of chlorogenic acid, which has been shown in animal experiments to reduce glucose concentrations.